 If/when a player shoots out of turn and it is brought to the attention of the offending shooter, the rightful player is to return to the table and continue without any penalties/fouls.
-It is the responsibility of both players to assume control of the table on his/her proper inning.
+It is the responsibility of both players to assume control of the table on their proper inning.

-LOSS OF GAME 8.0
+8.0 LOSS OF GAME